-Complex views are by definition views of type which may comprise of many of elements, such as tables, views sequences and other similar objects of the database.
+Complex views are by definition views of type which may comprise of many of name the elements of complex views..?? elements, such as tables, views sequences and other similar objects of the database.
 When talking about the views we can have views of one table, views of one table and one view, views of multiple tables views of multiple views and so on...